 Posted by Chip Gentry |

-Taking Responsibility.
 In this day and age, we hear a lot about personal responsibility.
 Pulling ourselves up by our bootstraps is considered a virtue in today’s society.
-But when it comes to people or businesses who have committed a wrong against another, thoughts of personal responsibility and accountability seem to get thrown out the window.
+But when it comes to people or businesses who have committed a wrong against another, everything is thrown out the window, including: